Graph Foundation Models: Concepts, Opportunities and Challenges: GNN-based Models

 Prompt tuning has recently emerged as a strategy to circumvent the need for full-parameter tuning, {facilitating both multi-task adaptation and zero-shot learning~\cite{liu2023pre,lester-etal-2021-power,liu-etal-2022-p}.
 This innovative approach has found significant applications in graph data, where recent studies have concentrated on using prompt tuning to enhance the performance and adaptability of GNN-based models.
 Following the framework proposed by Guo et al.~\cite{guo2023data}, these methods can be categorized into two distinct groups: pre-prompt methods and post-prompt methods, based on whether the task-specific prompts operate before or after the backbone module. }

 \textbf{Pre-prompt methods} {modify the input graph's topology or node features before message passing to aid downstream tasks or construct a prompt graph to enhance model adaptation.} For example, AAGOD~\cite{guo2023data} proposes to implement the data-centric manipulation by superimposing an amplifier on the adjacency matrix of the original input graph as learnable instance-specific prompts.
 All In One \cite{allinone} converts the node-level and graph-level tasks to graph-level tasks.
 It treats an extra subgraph as a prompt and merges it with the node subgraph.
 The model subsequently utilizes the combined graph to generate predictions.
 GPF~\cite{fang2022universal} introduces a uniform feature modification vector to each node in the graph, which can be optimized to adapt pre-training GNN models under any pre-training strategy.
-SGL-PT~\cite{zhu2023sgl} incorporates a strong and general pre-training task that harnesses the advantages of both generative and contrastive approaches.
 Additionally, it features verbalizer-free prompting function, thus aligning the downstream task with the pre-training method's format.
 PRODIGY~\cite{PRODIGY} is a framework for pre-training an in-context learner over prompt graphs.
 The goal is to enable a pretrained model to adapt to diverse downstream tasks without optimizing any parameters.
-IGAP~\cite{yan2024inductive} bridges the gap between graph pre-training and inductive fine-tuning by addressing the graph signal and structure gaps using learnable prompts in the spectral space.
+IGAP~\cite{yan2024inductive} bridges the gap between graph pre-training and inductive fine-tuning by addressing the graph signal and structure gaps using learnable prompts in the spectral space. {TPP~\cite{niu2024replay} achieves a replay-free and forget-free GCIL system by storing task-specific knowledge in compact learnable tokens using graph prompts with a frozen pre-trained GNN, avoiding model updates or data replay.}